farmera/sare_grant/spectral_indices.md

 The image displayed in __Figure 3__ gives an idea of how coloring each pixel is accomplished.
+A more detailed description comes in [Section 7](post_processing_steps.md) and [Section 9](study_results_drones.md).
+Here a portion of a single section showing three rows of early growth sugar cane has been imaged as NDVI and colored using the color LUT described above.
+The range of NDVI values goes from low 0.15-0.30 'soil' values and higher 0.5 values for areas of growth.
+An entire section is 412 by 72 pixels in size but here only a portion of the full section is shown.
-A more detailed description comes in [Section 7](post_processing_steps.md) and [Section 9](study_results_drones.md). here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).
+The middle image shows more detail and in the right most image individual pixels a visible. where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1.
 The strength of that value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific